apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 Repeat [Step 1](#step-1-create-catalog-google-sheet) and [Step 2](#step-2-authorize-catalog-google-sheet-on-telescope) to **create another google sheet** with different header.

-This sheet will be storing **new order** that customers submitted on your store.
-So just copy and paste the following columns to the sheet, and you don't need to input other information:
+This sheet will be storing **new orders** that customers submitted to your store.
+Copy and paste the following columns to the sheet, no need to input additional information.

 <div class="row py-2">
   <div class="table-box table-warning table-responsive px-2 py-2">